 To help combat this issue, it is important for various emerging economies to recognise that direct selling is a thriving industry creating microentrepreneurs who contribute to their communities, and institute the necessary legislation to govern the industry, to clearly distinguish the scams from the genuine direct selling companies.

 Companies change their names frequently for reasons such as branding, variations in lines of business, and marketing.
 In our case, this was done for strategic business purposes.
-When QNet was founded in 1998 it offered only one product: commemorative gold coins.
-As the company added more products to its portfolio and the e-commerce platform evolved, the name GoldQuest was no longer suitable and it was changed to QuestNet, and then shortened to QNet.
+When QNET was founded in 1998 it offered only one product: commemorative gold coins.
+As the company added more products to its portfolio and the e-commerce platform evolved, the name GoldQuest was no longer suitable and it was changed to QuestNet, and then shortened to QNET for brevity.
 Hundreds of companies all over the world have done the same sort of thing.
 Watch this video to help you understand this better.

 Unfortunately, many QNET rumours are found on Wikipedia (as is the case for many other companies due to the nature of the website).
-We strongly dispute the credibility of the Wikipedia entry on QNet.
+We strongly dispute the credibility of the Wikipedia entry on QNET.
 But we can’t do much about it as Wikipedia’s policy does not allow a company representative, a PR agency, or anyone with a stake in the matter to edit entries.
 We have lodged a complaint with Wikipedia administrators about the heavy bias of the entry and a debate has been opened on their ‘Neutral Point of View’ noticeboard.

 Please also note that Wikipedia is not considered an authentic source of information.
 Wikipedia is a public forum where anyone, even you, can edit an entry.
 Unfortunately, this has led to numerous quality problems for the portal, which its founder Jimmy Wales admits himself.
 This has been acknowledged by leading media including the New York Times.
 You can read these two articles on the subject.